simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 **[Returns]**

 - `result`: bool
-  - If Number value is specified, True will be returned.
+  - If a Number value is specified, this interface returns True.

 ## `is_same_class_instance` function docstring

-Get a boolean value whether specified class and instance's class are same or not.<hr>
+Get a boolean value whether a specified class and instance's class are the same or not.<hr>

 **[Parameters]**